ZahBenjamin/ZahBenjamin/README.md

 ### Hi there 👋

-I'm a Junior back-end developer, recently finishing a contract at GetWendi, doing some DevOps-lite work as well.
+I'm a back-end developer, recently finishing a contract at GetWendi, doing some DevOps-lite work as well.

 Technologies I like:
 - Ruby/Rails